 Pupils take part in ‘SWAT’ and Diocesan meetings with other schools to share experiences and knowledge.

 More able pupils are challenged by using materials contained in ‘Understanding Christianity’ which can be used by teachers to deepen thinking in RE.

 As a Church School, and in addition to OFSTED we are inspected under the ‘Statutory Inspection of Anglican and Methodist Schools (SIAMS).
 Please see our most recent report in the important information section below.

 Our children are very fortunate to be educated in lovely surroundings where we can appreciate God’s wonderful creations.
 The children at St James’ Lanehead are given opportunities to flourish and we encourage prayer and develop their own reflection.

-At St James’ Lanehead we pride ourselves in providing a family environment that the children feel nurtured, comfortable and where they can flourish.
-We discuss the Big Questions with the children.
+At St James’ Lanehead we pride ourselves in providing a family environment where the children feel nurtured, comfortable and can flourish.
+We discuss the ‘Big Questions’ with the children, by encouraging them to consider God’s ‘Big Story.’
 We provide an environment to ask questions, search for answers and possibilities.

 Children Leading Worship

-We are very lucky to have a passionate group of children who work so hard to regularly lead worship within the school.
-The children were voted to do this role by their classmates, they enjoy this responsibility and demonstrate a good understating.
-The children ensure that others understand the purpose of worship and the symbolism of the three candles to represent light and the Trinity.
-The children’s worships contain a welcome, time for rejoicing, music, prayer and praise.
-Alongside, Bible readings, information, questions and presentations.
+We are very lucky to have a passionate group of children ‘The Worship Group’ who work so hard to regularly lead worship within the school.
+The children were voted to do this role by their classmates.
+The children ensure that others understand the purpose of worship and the symbolism of the three candles to represent the Father, Son and Holy Spirit.
+The childrens’ worships contain a welcome time for rejoicing, music, prayer and praise alongside Bible readings, information, questions and presentations.
 The children also ask members of the school community to reflect upon the worships.

 The Learning Environment